 Many Maldives surf breaks have multiple names.
 The list below gives the most preferred name first, with alternative names in brackets.

 The Maldives Surf Season runs from mid February to November, when low pressure systems in the southern Indian Ocean generate consistent swells.

-The early part of the season has the most stable weather, with light, favourable winds.
-Swell consistency and size improves from February, with March, April and May having very clean conditions.
+The early part of the Maldives surf season has the most stable weather, with light, favourable winds.
+The Maldives surf swell consistency and size improves from February, with March, April and May having very clean conditions.